zachatrocity/voyage-backend/README.md

 <div align="center">

-# ✉️ Voyage ✈️
+# Voyage (Backend)

-A (WIP) notmuch travel plan aggregator that searches through your email to identify and organize travel-related information.

 </div>

 ## Overview

-Voyage is designed to simplify travel planning by automatically aggregating confirmation emails and itineraries from your inbox and tagging them with `notmuch`.
-The goal is a consolidated view of your travel plans, making it easy to keep track of flights, accommodations, car rentals, and other travel arrangements.
+This repository contains the backend for Voyage, a self-hosted travel plan aggregator.
+The backend is responsible for processing emails using notmuch and mbsync, and providing a REST API for accessing and organizing travel-related information.

 ## Features

 - **Email Integration**: Automatically scans and processes travel-related emails (WIP)
-- **Trip Organization**: Groups related travel items into coherent trips (WIP)
+- **Trip Organization**: Provides data and tagging capabilities for organizing related travel items into coherent trips (WIP)
 - **Self-Hosted**: Full control over your data with Docker-based deployment

 ## Architecture